devel0/knowledge/doc/stm32tips.md

 ## build and debug flags

-- to avoid unexpected behavior in release mode avoid to forget to return value on function declaring a return type; this will block the process may for unsynced heap
+- to avoid forgetting to return value on function declaring a return type; this will block the process ( it may be for a disaligned heap )

 ```ini
 build_flags =